Axinn Library Electronic Article Delivery Service Request Form

 Book Delivery Request Form

-Faculty can use this online form to request on-campus book delivery for materials from the Joan and Donald E. Axinn Library.
-Requested books will be delivered to faculty during office hours, within two business days of the request.
+Faculty can use this web form to request on-campus book delivery for materials from the Joan and Donald E. Axinn Library.
+Alternately, you can make your requests using the Lexicat online library catalog.
+Requested books will be delivered to faculty during office hours, usually the next day (Monday – Friday).
 There is the option to have the books delivered to the department office if a faculty member will not be present to receive the books.
 If books are not available for delivery, library staff will notify the requestor with detailed information.

 What is Plagiarism and What Professors Can Do About It